Sidescan sonar mosaic

 Hydrographic Survey Rap Sheets display survey summaries and locations, cross references, statistics, comprehensive platforms and correctors, processing and archive information.
 Survey types include Hydrographic, Field Edit, Reconnaissance, Lake, and Non-NOS sources.

 Data products from NOS surveys, including BAG files, Descriptive Reports, smooth sheet images, survey data images, textual gridded data, and geo-referenced sidescan sonar mosaics, FGDC/RSE metadata, and survey statistics are available for download from NGDC.

 Bathymetric Attributed Grid (BAG) is a non-proprietary file format for storing and exchanging bathymetric data developed by the Open Navigation Surface Working Group.
 BAG files are gridded, multi-dimensional bathymetric data files and is the standard NOS hydrographic data file for public release.
 Current versions of the BAG file contain position and depth grid data, as well as position and uncertainty grid data, and the metadata specific to that BAG file, providing end users information about the source and contents of the BAG file.
 Please visit the Open Navigation Surface Working Group for additional information on BAG files.

-Descriptive Reports (DRs) are approved metadata documents relevant to survey level hydrographic data and are available in Portable Document Format (PDF) form.
+Descriptive Reports (DRs) are approved metadata documents relevant to survey level hydrographic data and are available in PDF of Extensible Markup Language (XML) form.
 The DR serves as a narrative document that describes the conditions under which the hydrographers performed the work and discusses various factors affecting the adequacy and accuracy of the results.